hailin-du/Path-to-Data-Science/Chapter 9 Notes.md

 my_tesla.battery.get_range()
 ```
 * We have added a simple `if-elif statement` under the method `get_range()`, then print out the message
-* We used property `battery` to call the method
+* We used attribute `battery` to call the method

 >     2016 Tesla Model S
 >     This car has a 70-kWh battery.
 >     This car can go approximately 240 miles on a full charge.

-## 9.3.6 Simulate Creating A Real World Instance
+## 9.3.6 Simulate Creating A Real World Instance (Object)
-Simulate creating a real object is always difficult, like range mile is a property for `Battery` or `ElectricCar`
+Simulate creating a real object is always difficult, like range mile is a attribute for `Battery` or `ElectricCar`
 * For example, under the production line perspective, we should move `get_range()` under `ElectricCar` class; so `get_range` will base on battery volume to determine range mile, but report only ONE type of car with different batteries
 * We can also keep `get_range` under `Battery`, but passing a reference like `car_model`, so `get_range` will base on battery volume and car's model to report range mile